 ✈ Pack light.
 There's nothing worse than having to lug around your bags, say if your flight has been delayed.

-✈ Leave a little room in your suitcase.
-Don't pack it to a point where you have to sit on it to close it.
-If you happen to be checked at the airport and the security personnel messes with your luggage, you should be able to quickly put your things back in the bag without having to wrap everything neatly so that it fits.
+✈ Don't pack you suitcase to a point where you have to sit on it to close it.
+If you happen to be checked at the airport and the security personnel messes with your luggage, you should be able to quickly put your things back in the bag so that it fits.
 Also, should you decide to bring back something, there should be place in your bag to accommodate it.

 ✈ Any traveler will tell you that a suitcase tends to seem bigger if your clothes are rolled up rather than folded and placed in them.
 Rolling clothes within clothes is also a good idea to save space while packing.